INN-SFU/Data-Portal/README.md

 2. QA Testing
 3. CI Tooling

-It is likely all of that a(an) additional developer(s) with expertise in these areas will be needed.
+It is likely all of that an additional developer(s) with expertise in these areas will be needed.

 Following these fundamental areas a fourth development goal should be targeted post initial release: